-- Low-income housing tax credits, - Proposition A/C seismic safety loans (\$261 million in total for preserving rent-controlled units) - Proposition A (\$310 million for rehabilitation and redevelopment of public housing) - Proposition C Housing Trust Fund (\$20-\$50 million per year for development) - Inclusionary Zoning and Impact Fees (market rate developers build affordable units or contribute a fee).
+- Low-income housing tax credits - Proposition A/C seismic safety loans (\$261 million in total for preserving rent-controlled units) - Proposition A (\$310 million for rehabilitation and redevelopment of public housing)

+- Proposition C Housing Trust Fund (\$20-\$50 million per year for development) - Inclusionary Zoning and Impact Fees (market rate developers build affordable units or contribute a fee).

-In total, Mayor's Office of Housing and Community Development (MOHCD) and the City spends and invests \$400 million per year on affordable housing.
-14 Despite this funding and numerous homeownership and development programs, the City and developers struggle to build sufficient housing fast enough to meet the enormous need.
+In total, Mayor's Office of Housing and Community Development (MOHCD) and the City spends and invests \$400 million per year on affordable housing on subsidies to develop and preserve affordable housing units and on down payment assistance programs which help individual homeowners purchase their first homes.17 Despite this funding and numerous homeownership and development programs, the City and developers struggle to build sufficient housing fast enough to meet the enormous need.
 The lines of business presented below all seek to offer developers and homeowners cheaper and faster financing to support the City's goals of developing and preserving all forms of affordable housing.